-- Hercules does this in the pilot episode of Hercules: The Legendary Journeys; given that the impetus was the murder of his wife and young children, it's hard to blame him.
+- Hercules does this in the pilot episode; given that the impetus was the murder of his wife and young children, it's hard to blame him.
 It takes his sidekick getting turned to stone to snap him out of it.

 - A humorous version occurred at the end of the series where, after saving the world once again, Herc decides to retire.
 He and Iolaus sit down and rest for about half a minute before they realize it's just not for them and go back to Walking the Earth.

 - Xena follows suit in the pilot of her series, briefly burying her armor and weapons before rising to rescue captive villagers.

 - In an episode of Merlin, Gaius, Merlin's old mentor and the court physician, is fired by the arrogant King Uther and replaced by a new and "better" specialist who, obviously turns out to be the villain of said episode.
 Later Gaius comes back because Status Quo Is God.